JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-29-hop-skip-and-a-jump.md

 ![rats-nest](/images/rats-nest.jpg)

-*It's tough to catch fish without the lines in the water*
+*Hard to catch fish without the lines in the water*

 We turned our course east and headed for Nassau, almost immediately our depth gauge maxed out and started flashing.
 Our charts show depths of over sixty-five hundred feet in the Tongue of the Ocean, it really makes me feel insignificant.
 If the security of the boat suddenly disappeared the terror would be immeasurable.